Skill Demand Index

 Which roles need Sponsorship Management most:

-Software Engineering positions drive 50% of demand.
-Other also frequently list Sponsorship Management as a requirement.
-Skills commonly paired with Sponsorship Management include Event Management.
+Other positions drive 67% of demand.
+Software Engineering also frequently list Sponsorship Management as a requirement.
+Skills commonly paired with Sponsorship Management include Event Management and Valid US Passport.

 Depth Level Distribution